How to create my Paypal app?

 Return to the "Log In with PayPal" feature, click "Advanced Options" and check all the boxes made available by PayPal.
 Attention, so that the connector works you must check ALL the boxes that can be checked as below:

 Do not forget to click "Save" and return to the Social Login module configuration.
 Click the "Connectors position management (native hooks)" tab and the pencil button matching with the position you want for your connector(*).
 Drag and drop the PayPal connector to the left column and click "Update":

 Do the same for all the positions where you want the connector to appear.

-(*)This is just an example but, of course, to define the connector position, you can use the advanced position tool or the shortcode generator.
+(*)This is just an example but, of course, to define the connector position more precisely, you can use the advanced position tool.